uprial/secretrooms/README.md

 ## Features

-* Underground railways from a spawn location to a woodland mansion and an ocean monument with ladders from above at stations (disabled by default in config.yml)
+* Underground railways from a spawn location to a woodland mansion and an ocean monument with ladders from above at stations
 * Uncommon, rare, and epic loot in chests with higher probability in pyramids, mansions and bastions
 * Fuel and ingots in furnaces
 * Whirlpools in water with loot chests under magma blocks